 Today’s fast-paced world calls for increased focus on boosting user experience by rapidly releasing new applications and software.
 With this need for speed, many organizations are starting to feel that they do not have enough time to focus on security, which raises the risk to the critical business applications that hold sensitive customer and corporate data.
 These business applications are highly vulnerable, with 80 percent of cyber attacks occurring at the application layer.
 Just recently, soft wares were viewed as a low risk since they were majorly internal and you only needed to secure the infrastructure.
-But now, softwares are now available to the world, and it is clear that a security approach that is more proactive is required.
+But now, software are now available to the world, and it is clear that a security approach that is more proactive is required.
 To achieve a secure and positive user experience, business owners need to incorporate security testing services in their software development lifecycle.

 Importance of Software Security Testing